 Over the past 18 years, venture capitalist Steve Jurvetson has heard thousands of pitches.
-Jurvetson is managing director of Draper Fisher Jurvetson, the Menlo Park, California, venture capital firm that has backed such successful companies as Skype, Hotmail, and Tesla Motors.
-We asked Jurvetson what impresses him during pitch meetings, what doesn’t, and why some entrepreneurs are, in his words, “just kind of magic” in a presentation.
+Jurvetson is the former managing director of Draper Fisher Jurvetson, the Menlo Park, California, venture capital firm that has backed such successful companies as Skype, Hotmail, and Tesla Motors.
+We asked Jurvetson what impresses him during pitch meetings, what doesn't, and why some entrepreneurs are, in his words, "just kind of magic" in a presentation.

 Save the Speech

 Treat pitch meetings like a conversation, not a speech, Jurvetson says.
 Of course, you should be prepared to outline your business idea and the massive opportunity it represents.
 (Brief PowerPoint presentations are OK.)
 But be prepared to go off script.
 During pitches, Jurvetson asks lots of questions, partly to see how well an entrepreneur adapts and responds to the unexpected.
 "The point is to show you're good on your feet, that you can get an idea across, and demonstrate how you think in the context of the meeting," he says.

 Be honest and precise when you answer questions.
 "We have a disdain for the sales pitch," Jurvetson says, recalling meetings with glib entrepreneurs who respond to straightforward questions by tossing off anecdotes instead of providing analytical responses.
 "Being slick is not the right answer," he warns.